nandoconde/doggo.rs/Series 01/Tutorial 01x07/README.md

    2. Subtraction: `-`
    3. Multiplication: `*`
    4. Division: `/`
+      1. When performed between integers, it is integer division.
+      2. When performed between floats, it is floating point division.
    5. Modulo: `%`
 4. Using built-in functions:
    1. Exponentiation: `i32::pow(base, exponent)`